A cratered field, a mangled fence. Clues emerge from strike that killed 12 children in Golan Heights

 As a result, the interception rate along the northern border is considerably lower than in central Israel, where Iron Dome batteries have more time, he said.

-Hezbollah, Lebanon’s most powerful military and political force, was quick to say it was not behind the attack, a rare denial from a group that normally claims every attack launched.
+Hezbollah, the most powerful paramilitary and political force in Lebanon, was quick to say it was not behind the attack, a rare denial from a group that normally claims every attack launched.

 What Hezbollah would gain from attacking a Druze community is unclear.
-Many Druze in the Golan see themselves as citizens of Syria, Hezbollah’s ally.
+Many Druze in the Golan see themselves as citizens of Syria, where the government in Damascus is a Hezbollah ally.
 A strike on them could hurt the militant group’s standing — including with Druze in Lebanon — when it's trying to keep support in the war.

 An overt intentional strike on civilians would also be a dramatic escalation in Hezbollah's near daily exchanges with Israel.
 The group's officials have said they don't aim to expand the war and will halt their strikes when a cease-fire is reached in Gaza.